The Department of Anthropology maintains a variety of teaching and research laboratories, and has access to field research opportunities.

 Teaching facilities include laboratories that are used in classes in Archaeology, Zooarchaeology, Archaeobotany, geographic information systems (GIS), Physical Anthropology, Human Evolution, and Human Anatomy.

 The teaching laboratory collections contain artifactual and zooarchaeological collections that include Near Eastern ceramics, as well as lithics (stone tools) from North America, Europe, the Middle East and Africa, and faunal assemblages from North America and the Middle East.
-In addition, the Institute for Long Island Archaeology (ILIA) maintains a large collection of library and archival materials relating to the history and archaeology of coastal New York.
-This collection, comprising over 500 bound volumes and tens of thousands of pages of research records, articles, and other documents was donated to the Institute in 1989 by the family of the late Dr. Lynn Ceci.

 The physical anthropology laboratories house extensive primate and hominin fossil cast collections, as well as a number of modern human skeletons.
 The human anatomy teaching laboratory contains a large number of anatomical models, computers and videos.